irfana123/strokeApp/README.md

 Build a stroke prediction model with maximum accuracy.
 Finally the Machine Learning model is deployed on Heroku platform to make available for Users.

+Project Scope:
+Early prediction of stroke diseases is useful for the prevention or for early treatment intervention.
+The proposed Stroke predictor model helps health care in making suitable insights on the trend of possibility of Stroke.